Analysis 2018 – Frequently Asked Questions

 - The Basics – which provides information on the UKCRC, HRAF and background to the report series

-- Participation – some further explanation for our aims and how to take part in the report.
+- Participation – some further explanation for our aims and how to take part in the report, including reference to how and why we make data public.

 - The Coding – more details on how awards can / should be coded.